strenkml/CS452/README.md

 # CS452
-Labs and Projects from CS452 at Clarkson University
+Labs and Projects from Spring 2017 CS452 at Clarkson University